-Even if you’re not a fashionista, clothes shopping can be a lot of fun.
-Matching patterns and styles, trying on outfits, picking out the right look for the right event — there are entire magazines and television shows devoted to artfully shopping for attire.
+Matching patterns and styles, trying on outfits, picking the perfect look for a big event — there are entire magazines and television shows devoted to artfully shopping for attire.

-But if you’re not a careful shopper, you can also fall into some traps.
-There are so many options, from boutiques to giant department stores, each with their own way of selling and pricing.
-It’s little wonder a shopper can feel lost in a land of designer labels and impressive price tags.
+But if you’re not careful, you can also fall into some traps.
+There are so many options, from boutiques to giant department stores, and each has its own way of selling and pricing.

 1. Falling for a fake ‘sale’

-When you see a price slashed by 50 percent or even more, that’s a deal worth nabbing, right?
+When you see a price slashed by 50% or even more, that’s a deal worth nabbing, right?

 Not so fast.
 Make sure the supposed original price hasn’t been hiked up just to make this “deal” look juicier.

-Are you passing up free money for items you’d be buying anyway?
-Here’s how to cash in on purchasing clothes:
+Are you passing up free money for items you would buy anyway?

-- So long as you are paying off your bill in full every month and thus avoiding interest charges, you can also earn money back by paying with a cash-back credit card.
+So long as you are paying off your bill in full every month and thus avoiding interest charges, you can also earn money back by paying with cash-back credit card.

 Many major stores will text you a coupon if you sign up to receive their promotional emails.
 And you can collect coupons and learn about special sales by following the stores you like on social media.

-Guarding your personal email address with your life?
+Prefer not to have these alerts sent to your personal email address?
 No problem.
 Set up another email address through a free email service and use it just for those deals, promos and purchases.

 Stores love schedules.
 If you shop frequently at a particular chain, learn its schedule for markdowns and annual sales — and take advantage.